lenoxbe/gmail_documentation/_posts/2023-07-22-reading-and-replying.md

 Forwarding an email can be thought of as sending a copy of an email to someone.
 To do this, follow these steps:
 1. Open an email and click the Forward button below the message text.
 2. Enter recipients, Cc recipients, and Bcc recipients.
-3. Forwarding a message also presents the option to compose an email over the forwarded message.
-If desired, compose this message.
+3. If desired, compose a message over the forwarded email.
 4. Click "Send."